aaronwwy/Code-Notes/README.md

-# Marketing-Model-Related-Python-Module
+# Some Useful Code Notes
-Python Module Developed for Marketing Model Building
+Python Module Developed for Machine Learning